-This prize is awarded annually by the Committee of Research at Karolinska Institutet as "recognition for a scientific article of high value published by a Swedish scientific researcher".
-The actual choice of prize winner takes place by way of nomination.
+This prize is awarded annually by the Committee for Research at Karolinska Institutet as "recognition for a scientific article of high value published by a Swedish scientific researcher".
+Those awarded are chosen through a nomination procedure.

 Anna Martling is awarded the Med Dr Axel Hirsch prize 2019.
 She is professor of Surgery at Karolinska Institutet and Senior Consultant Colorectal Surgeon at Karolinska University Hospital in Stockholm.

 The motivation of the expert group is: "Professor Anna Martling is awarded the Medicine Doctor Axel Hirsch Prize 2019, for her groundbreaking research with large randomized studies to improve survival and quality of life for patients with rectal cancer.
 Her results have been of great importance, both nationally and internationally, for better treatment of these patients."